SmithBWare89/e-zee-pass/readme.md

 # E-Zee-Pass Password Generator - [Link](https://smithbware89.github.io/e-zee-pass/)
 ## Description
 The intent of this application is to allow the user to select several different parameters in order to generate a random password.
 This includes the user inputting their desired length as well as if they'd like lowercase, uppercase, numbers, or special characters in their password.
-A limitation of this password is how to clear the password text area in order to generate a new password.
-The user currently has to refresh the application in order to generate a new password.

 # Methodologies
 ![Javascript logo](media/Javascript.png)